 International Classification of Functioning, Disability and Health

-- facilitates the comparison of data nationally and internationally;
+- The comparison of data nationally and internationally

-- establishes a culturally applicable tool covering the whole life span; and can be used in service event data sets as well as survey questionnaires.
+- Use in service event data sets as well as survey questionnaires

 The ICF classification is organized in a hierarchical scheme.
 The components of Body Functions and Structure, Activities and Participation and Environmental Factors are classified independently.
 Within each component, the categories are arranged in a stem–branch–leaf scheme, so that a lower-level category shares the attributes of the higher-level categories of which it is a member.
 Categories, which are the unit of classification, are mutually exclusive.
 More than one category can be used to describe an individual’s functioning.

-ICF uses an alphanumeric system in which the letter b, s, d and eare used to denote Body Functions and Body Structures, Activities and Participation and Environmental Factors.
-These letters are followed by a numeric code that starts with the chapter number (one digit), followed by the second level (two digits), and the third and fourth levels (one digit each).
-The ICF codes are only complete with the presence of a qualifier, which denotes a magnitude of the level of health (e.g. severity of the problem).
-Qualifiers are coded as one, two or more numbers after a point (or separator).
+ICF uses an alphanumeric system in which the letters b, s, d and e are used to denote Body Functions and Body Structures, Activities and Participation and Environmental Factors.
+These letters are followed by a numeric code that starts with the chapter number (1 digit), followed by the second level (2 digits), and the third and fourth levels (1 digit each).
+The ICF codes are complete only with the presence of a qualifier, which denotes a magnitude of the level of health (e.g., severity of the problem).
+Qualifiers are coded as 1, 2 or more numbers after a period (or separator).